Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 He *did* enjoy fucking with Uriigo in turn, though.

 "That’s ‘cuz ‘yer right ‘fer a change, Champion o’ Bronzefur.
 The Humans did all this shit *centuries* ago an’ we’d be dumb as fuck ‘ta ignore that.
 I can’t be an absolute dictator ‘fer everything, and I can’t be one ‘ferever.
 Somethin’s gotta be there ‘fer when I can’t.
-An’ I can *appreciate* that mebbe you ain’t happy ‘bout what that’s gonna mean...but it ain’t gonna be Clans fightin’ again.
+An’ I can *appreciate* that mebbe you ain’t happy ‘bout what that’s gonna mean... but it ain’t gonna be Clans fightin’ again.
 That’s what the fuckin’ *malware* did ‘ta us."

 "A good idea is a good idea, no matter where it comes from," Gyotin observed.

-"Some might say all of this...delegation...is a means of evading responsibility…"
+"Some might say all of this... delegation... is a means of evading responsibility…"

 Nope.
 Not gonna take it.
 Not even gonna get a proper rise outta ‘ol Daar today.

 "I’m responsible anyway.
 It’s a means o’ showin’ *trust* in my Champions an’ their Clans.
 ‘Cuz you’re *mine* whether you want it or not, an’ that means I get the blame ‘fer ‘yer fuckups, too."

 Remindin’ Uriigo—an’ the other Champions, too—of just who and what belonged to whom was definitely aggressive.
 But he was obviously feeling saltier than usual anyway, and had another rejoinder ready to go.
-"Or perhaps, a way to increase your...free time…"
+"Or perhaps, a way to increase your... free time…"

 Ah, *that* was his gambit.
 Impugn Daar’s work ethic.
-Well, that was...pretty artless, really, but whatever.
+Well, that was... pretty artless, really, but whatever.
 Daar had a response for that too.
 "Absolutely!
 Know what I’m gonna do after this?
 I’m gonna go toss weights around heavier’n ‘ya couldn’t never *dream* o’ budgin,’ an’ I’m gonna look fuckin’ good doin’ it.
 Prob’ly gonna break some records ‘fer fun too, jus’ ‘ta make sure ain’t *nobody* ever gonna fuckin’ catch me.
 Not gao, not Human, not Ten’Gewek.
 Not *nobody.*

 Daar snarled from his belly in a *mostly* non-threatening sorta way and flicked his ears playfully; he was enjoying himself, and there weren’t no point givin’ Uriigo the sense he’d got under the Great Father’s fur. "‘Know what I’ll do next?
 I’m gonna court some Females, visit a Commune an’ fulfill a few more matin’ contracts I got queued up, then mebbe go visit Foltcha and do it all again there, too.
 And I’m gonna do it with a *totally* clear conscience ‘cuz I’ll know all the way down my back that I did my duty ‘ta these people an’ to the Gao.